bentoml/BentoVLLM/llama3-70b-instruct-awq/README.md

 <div align="center">
-    <h1 align="center">Self-host Llama 3 8B with vLLM and BentoML</h1>
+    <h1 align="center">Self-host Llama 3 70B with vLLM and BentoML</h1>
 </div>

-This is a BentoML example project, showing you how to serve and deploy Llama 3 8B using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.
+This is a BentoML example project, showing you how to serve and deploy Llama 3 70B (with AWQ quantization) using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.

 See [here](https://github.com/bentoml/BentoML?tab=readme-ov-file#%EF%B8%8F-what-you-can-build-with-bentoml) for a full list of BentoML example projects.